Member-only story

 Written by Dmitry Kan

-Founder and host of Vector Podcast, tech team lead, software engineer, manager, but also: cat lover and cyclist.
+Founder and host of Vector Podcast, software engineer, product manager, but also: cat lover and cyclist.
 Host: https://www.youtube.com/c/VectorPodcast

 Responses (2)